Massimo Ferrero: President of Sampdoria and activities in the years 2010–2020

 Sampdoria's situation, however, soon begins to deteriorate: on the one hand, in February 2015, the Sampdoria Board of Directors approves a recovery plan valid until 2017–2018, which envisages breaking even in the 2015–2016 financial year and then starting to make a profit; on the other hand, in June of the same year, Ferrero turns out to have injected only 3 million into the company coffers from his own pocket and in the form of a loan.

 On April 5, 2017, following the final sentence of one year and 10 months imposed on him for the Livingston collapse, the Italian Football Federation disqualified him from presiding over Sampdoria, of which he nevertheless remains the owner.
 As early as December 19 of the same year, however, he managed to return to the leadership of the club, subject to the invalidation of the disqualification; he was reappointed in office by the Board of Directors on December 28, 2018, when he declared the making of substantial investments in both players and real estate (notably to upgrade the academy in Bogliasco) and presented a surplus balance sheet of nearly 10 million euros.

-The years following his presidency of Sampdoria, however, are marked by the club's worsening difficulties, with a concomitant souring of relations with a part of the fans, who begin to openly contest him, especially after the sale of the company to a U.S.-based group, represented by former Sampdoria "flag" Gianluca Vialli, is skipped in 2019.
+The years following his presidency of Sampdoria, however, were marked by the club's worsening difficulties, with a souring of relations with a part of the fanbase, who begin to openly contest him, especially after the sale of the company to a U.S.-based group, represented by former Sampdoria player Gianluca Vialli, did not go through in 2019.

 At the end of the 2020–2021 season, concluded by Sampdoria in ninth place, the decision of coach Claudio Ranieri to resign, complaining about the absence of prerequisites to continue the relationship, and the concomitant ambiguity regarding the renewal or not of the contract to several key figures in the organizational chart cooperate to fuel the disappointment of the Doria supporters, who openly call for his resignation.
 The rupture becomes final when the Sampdoria Federclubs issues a harsh statement against the president, addressing harsh criticism of his actions and attacking him on the front of his judicial situation.

 On December 6, 2021, following his arrest on charges of corporate crimes and fraudulent bankruptcy, he resigned as president of the club, but without remitting its ownership, which, however, had been remitted to a trust a year earlier for the stated purpose of keeping it separate from the rest of the family business and to arrive at its sale.

 On May 30, 2023, it is announced that the historic Genoan company will pass into the hands of Andrea Radrizzani and Matteo Manfredi, who through the subject Blucerchiati srl subscribe to a bond convertible into shares, under which the shares in Ferrero's hands immediately drop to 48.29 percent, and then reduce to 21 percent at the end of 2023.